 Beyond its use as a methodological tool, the possibility of abstinence also being a potentially useful intervention for problematic behaviors needs to be given due consideration within behavioral addiction treatment research.
 If a behavior is causing problems, abstaining from the behavior appears (at face value) to be a logical solution.
-For instance, 12-step groups based on the original Alcoholics Anonymous (AA) model advocate an abstinence approach to compulsive behaviors, although abstinence goals across these groups may not always be absolute and may be more nuanced, depending on the behavior involved (Browne,

-1991; Efrati & Gola, 2018).
+For instance, 12-step groups based on the original Alcoholics Anonymous (AA) model advocate an abstinence approach to compulsive behaviors, although abstinence goals across these groups may not always be absolute and may be more nuanced, depending on the behavior involved (Browne, 1991; Efrati & Gola, 2018).
 Some clinicians treating problematic sexual behavior have even suggested temporary (e.g., 90 days) 'celibacy contracts' of complete abstinence from any sexual behavior in early phases of treatment (Carnes, 1989).
 Historically, abstinence has also been the dominant long-term treatment goal within treatment settings for gambling disorder (Ladouceur, Lachance & Fournier, 2009).

-However, there appears to be some consensus within the behavioral addiction field that controlled use, rather than complete abstinence should be the recommended long-term treatment goal for many behavioral addictions2, including gaming (King & Delfabbro, 2014), internet use (Young, 2007), SNS use (Andreassen, 2015), we use (Berczik et al., 2014), shopping (Kellett & Bolton, 2009), work (Holland, 2007), and eating (Yau, Gottlieb, Krasna & Potenza, 2014).
-For gambling disorder, controlled gan bling is increasingly being advocated as a viable goal alongside traditional additional additional controlled use over abstinence as a long-term goal include controlled controlled use over abstinence as a long-term goal include controlled controlled use over abstinence as a long-term goal include controlled (e.g., buying - Kellet & Bolton, 2009; technology use - Kuss & Grifficon, 2017; Young, 2007; work - Holland, 2007), or having health benefits that would be look through abstinence (e.g., exercise - Berczik et al., 2014).
+However, there appears to be some consensus within the behavioral addiction field that controlled use, rather than complete abstinence should be the recommended long-term treatment goal for many behavioral addictions2, including gaming (King & Delfabbro, 2014), internet use (Young, 2007), SNS use (Andreassen, 2015), exercise (Berczik et al., 2014), shopping (Kellett & Bolton, 2009), work (Holland, 2007), and eating (Yau, Gottlieb, Krasna & Potenza, 2014).
+For gambling disorder, controlled gambling is increasingly being advocated as a viable goal alongside traditional abstinence treatment goals (e.g., Stea, Hodgins & Fung, 2015).
+Commonly cited reasons for advocating controlled use over abstinence as a long-term goal include behaviors being (or becoming) an integral part of life and therefore not possible or unrealistic to go without (e.g., buying - Kellet & Bolton, 2009; technology use - Kuss & Griffiths, 2017; Young, 2007; work - Holland, 2007), or having health benefits that would be lost through abstinence (e.g., exercise - Berczik et al., 2014).

-Abstinence as a emporary intervention, on the other hand, has not received as much attention within the empirical literature.
-Concerns about the viability of abstinence as a long-term goal does not preclude the possibility that short-term periods of abstinence could be beneficial, depending on the behavior in question.
-The crucial difference is that with short-term abstinence the goal in many cases would be to return to controlled use following the abstinence period.
-Temporarily disentangling from continued, unrestrained engagement in a
+Abstinence as a temporary intervention, on the other hand, has not received as much attention within the empirical literature.
+Concerns about the viability of abstinence as a longterm goal does not preclude the possibility that short-term periods of abstinence could be beneficial, depending on the behavior in question.
+The crucial difference is that with shortterm abstinence the goal in many cases would be to return to controlled use following the

-2 It is worth noting that 'relapse' has different meanings depending on the intended goal (i.e., abstinence or controlled use).
+$^{^2}$ It is worth noting that 'relapse' has different meanings depending on the intended goal (i.e., abstinence or controlled use).
 In the case of abstinence, any re-engagement in the behavior is typically regarded as relapse.
 For controlled use, relapse is usually defined as a violation of predetermined moderation goals - for example, gaming more frequently or for longer durations than previously agreed upon (see Rosenberg & Feder, 2014 for further discussion).

-behavior could, theoretically, undo to a specific extent negative effects caused by excessive engagement in the behavior (e.g., Wilson, 2016) or enhance self-awareness or insight into the behavior.
+abstinence period.
+Temporarily disentangling from continued, unrestrained engagement in a behavior could, theoretically, undo to a specific extent negative effects caused by excessive engagement in the behavior (e.g., Wilson, 2016) or enhance self-awareness or insight into the behavior.
 Abstinence tasks also require practicing self-control, which might increase capacity for self-control strength (Muraven & Baumeister, 2000), and successful abstinence attempts might increase abstinence/avoidance self-efficacy (e.g., Hodgins, Peden & Makarchuk, 2004; Kraus, Rosenborg, Martino, Nich & Potenza, 2017).
 These potential benefits remain speculative, but are certainly worth empirical scrutiny.
 All in all, short-term abstinence as a temporary intervention need not be conflated with long-term abstinence as an indefinite treatment goal and can be regarded as separate interventions.